Broadway Theatre (41st Street): History

 The first successful run was Little Lord Fauntleroy, with the title role alternately played by Elsie Leslie and Tommy Russell, which hit 100 showings on March 21, 1889.
 Lawrence Barrett's final performance was at the theatre in March 1891, when he became ill during a performance of Richelieu.
 Edwin Booth's last New York performance occurred at the theatre that same month.
 El Capitan, John Philip Sousa's most enduring operetta, opened here in 1896 before tours, revivals and a successful London run.
 The highly successful Ben-Hur debuted in November 1899, the greatest production which the theatre ever hosted.
 Mrs. Leslie Carter, who later obtained fame with The Heart of Maryland, made her stage debut at the Broadway Theatre in 1890 in The Ugly Duckling.

 Starting around 1903, the theatre featured almost all musical productions.
 In 1913, after the closing of The American Maid, the theatre was used for vaudeville and motion picture shows.

 Demise

 The last performance was a vaudeville show called Broadway Fever in January 1929, and the theatre was soon after demolished.
 The site is now occupied by the 33-story Bricken-Textile Building, built in 1929.

-In 1930, the former Colony Theatre on 53rd Street was renamed the Broadway Theatre, which name it still retains.
+In 1930, the former Colony Theatre on 53rd Street was renamed the Broadway Theatre, a name it still retains.